mrsahin101/BOOKS/C_Programming/Cpp_For_Dummies/Part_V_Optional_Features/Notes.md

 - A functions **try** to get through piece of code.
 If the code detects a problem, it **throws** an error indication that the calling function must **catch**.
 - When the **throw** occurs, C++ first copies the thrown object tosome neutral place.
 It then begings looking for the end of the current try block.
 If a try block is not found in the current function, controll passes to the calling function.
 A search is then made of that function.
 This goes until exception found.
 This process called **unwinding** the stack.
 Objects goes out of scope destructed.
 - **throw** can handle any type of object.

+## Chapter 26 -> Inheriting Multiple Inheritance
+- Some classes, represent the blending of two classes into one.
+C++ allows a derived class to inherit from more than one base class.
+This called **multiple inheritance**.
+- When variable names collide, they inherit both.
+And it should be accessed via :: notation.
+But it is undesirable to use it like this.
+Rather try to factor the problem.

+page 348